$0 Northwest Territories Homeschool Quick-Start Checklist

 What Independent Homeschooling Requires Instead

-Under the NWT Home Schooling Regulations, independent homeschooling means registering with your local DEA by September 30.
-Your DEA principal meets with you at minimum twice per year to review student work and assess progress.
-At year-end, the principal makes a promotion or retention decision.
+Under the NWT Home Schooling Regulations, parents register an independent homeschool student with the local school before starting.
+If funding is important, enrol by September 30; after that date reimbursement is unavailable for that school year.
+The principal meets with you at minimum twice per year to review student work and assess progress.
+At year-end, the principal reports progress; confirm any promotion or retention process with the local school or education body.

 This structure gives you full curriculum control, but the documentation burden falls entirely on you.
 The principal needs to see enough evidence to confirm your child is progressing through the course of study you agreed on at the start of the year.
 What constitutes "enough evidence" varies by DEA — Yellowknife Education District No. 1 (YK1) uses structured forms; Beaufort Delta Divisional Education Council (BDDEC) encourages quarterly check-ins; smaller DEAs operate more informally.